 The length of the LH surge can vary from woman to woman, and so can the time lag from the beginning of the LH surge to ovulation.If you have a short LH surge, you may need to use OPKs multiple times per day to catch it.
 A positive OPK doesn’t tell you exactly how close to ovulation you are—it could be a few hours or a few days away.
 The probability of conception drops abruptly after the LH surge, meaning that if you wait for a positive OPK to have sex, you could be missing some of your most fertile days.

 Resting Pulse Rate

-RPR is one of the nine parameters tracked by the Ava bracelet.
+RPR is one of the seven parameters tracked by the Ava bracelet.